Influencing decision-makers

 Indicator Phrasing

-INDICATOR PHRASING: Number of strategic advocacy and influencing opportunities utilised with decision-makers
+INDICATOR PHRASING: Number of strategic advocacy and influencing opportunities utilised with decision makers and opinion formers

 What is its purpose?

-We want to identify strategic decision-makers and influence them in collaboration with the colleagues, partners, churches and communities that we work with.
-This indicator seeks to measure the number of strategic advocacy and influencing opportunities utilised with decision-makers, including ones that have taken place in coalition with others, and in conjunction with the colleagues, partners, churches and communities that we work with.
+We want to identify strategic decision makers and opinion formers, and influence them in collaboration with the colleagues, partners, activists, movements, churches and communities that we work with.
+This indicator seeks to measure the number of strategic advocacy and influencing opportunities utilised with decision makers and opinion formers, including ones that have taken place in coalition with others, and in conjunction with the colleagues, partners, churches and communities that we work with.
+For this indicator, you should only count ‘strategic’ opportunities utilised.
+By 'strategic', we mean opportunities that have the potential to result in meaningful progress towards the achievement of your advocacy objectives.

 How to Collect and Analyse the Required Data

-Examples of influencing strategic decision-makers activities could include:
+Examples of influencing strategic decision makers’ and important opinion formers’ activities could include:

 Lobbying:

-- Influence changes in national government policies and practices.
+- Influence changes in national or local government policies and practices.

-- Support partners, colleagues, churches and communities to influence changes in national government policies and practices.
+- Support partners, colleagues, churches and communities to influence changes in national or local government policies and practices.

 - Amplify the voices of partners, colleagues, churches and communities, who are impacted by humanitarian crises, before the UK government or another overseas government that has the potential to make decisions that will positively benefit their local or national context.